StefanoTesla/Oxygen-Builder-filter/README.md

 ![noOneSelected](https://user-images.githubusercontent.com/92517402/183074132-2c76bdee-8fb5-4661-976e-264331751f75.jpg)

-As I told, is a very simple, but efficent way to make a simple filter avoideng reloading the page, you can costumize it as you need, and if you find some bugs report to me!
+As I told, is a very simple, but efficent way to make a simple filter avoiding page reload, you can customize it as you need, and if you find some bugs report to me!
 If you like a star it's appreciated ⭐

-Pro tip: don't kill me if the script is not wrote as a senior js developer would have done, making website is not my job (unfortunatly), and I don't use javascript every day.
+Pro tip: Don't kill me if the script is not wrote as a senior js developer would have done, making website is not my job (unfortunatly), and I don't use javascript every day.